JereKuusela/valheim-expand_world_events/README.md

 Server side mode can be enabled from Expand World Data config.

+## Migration

+Bog Witch update added a new field `requiredPlayerKeysAll`.

+Recommended:

+- Back your changes.
+- Remove the old `expand_events.yaml` file.
+- Let the mod create a new one.
+- Apply your changes to the new file.

 ## Configuration

 See the [wiki](https://valheim.fandom.com/wiki/Events) for more info about events.